mrfaptastic/WiFiConnect/README.md

 Enhancements made in this fork can be merged upstream to the benefit of smurf0969's library.

-Refer to the original https://github.com/smurf0969/WiFiConnect library for the full package.
+Refer to the original https://github.com/smurf0969/WiFiConnect library for a full package with the OLED bits.

 ## So what improvements does it have?